 Chapter 1 Introducing the Mainboard Describes features of the mainboard, and provides a shipping checklist.

 Go to ⇒ page 1

 Chapter 2 Installing the Mainboard Describes installation of mainboard components.

 Go to ⇒ page 6

 Chapter 3 Using BIOS Provides information on using the BIOS Setup Utility.

 Go to ⇒ page 26

 Chapter 4 Describes the mainboard software.

-Go to \Rightarrow page 50
+Using the Mainboard Software Go to ⇒ page 50